colxi/keypath-resolve/README.md

     Keypath.resolve('myObj.myArray[0].myProp');
     // returns 'foo'
 ```
-> However if the default resolution context is reassigned, using `Keypath.defaultContext( anyObj )` this behavior does not apply anymore until global context (global/window) is set again `Keypath.defaultContext( global )`
+> However if the default resolution context is reassigned, using `Keypath.defaultContext( anyObj )` this behavior does not apply anymore until the default Context is set again to the global object (global/window) using `Keypath.defaultContext( global )`

 ## Package distribution :

-In browser enviroment you can include this library using the jsdelivr CDN ...
+In browser enviroment you can include this library using the CDN ...

 ```
 <script src='https://cdn.jsdelivr.net/gh/colxi/keypath-resolve@latest/src/keypath-resolve.min.js'></script>